Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 Silicone sock for hotend (3 pcs)

-Three black 3D-printed rectangular parts in a row, created by Bambu Lab X1, on a white background.
+Three black rectangular parts printed with Bambu Lab X1 3D printer, showcasing smooth surfaces against a white background.

 The silicone hotend sock provides thermal insulation, tear resistance, and protects the nozzle from cooling air and plastic buildup.